Skip to main content

 Most parking tickets in Ontario give you 15 days to pay your fine.
 If you fail to pay, you will receive a reminder in the mail before your information is provided to the Ministry of Transpiration.
 Some cities even offer incentives, such as reduced fees, to pay off your ticket early.

-Even though your driver’s license cannot be suspended if you fail to pay parking tickets, it can prevent you from renewing your driver’s license and from getting your plate stickers.
-You will be required to pay all outstanding parking fines before you can renew your driver’s licence or plate sticker.
+Even though your driver’s license cannot be suspended if you fail to pay parking tickets, it can prevent you from renewing your driver’s license.
+You will be required to pay all outstanding parking fines before you can renew your driver’s licence.

 How do you fight a parking ticket?